- Viewing downtime

 - Outside of location

-A long stop between two route points (such as a depot and a delivery point).
+A long stop between two locations on a route (such as a depot and a delivery address).

 - At location

-A long unplanned stop at a delivery point, in the depot, or at another route point.
+A long unplanned stop at a delivery location, depot, or other location along a route.

-idle_time_window_s parameter defines how long someone must stop before downtime starts.
+idle_time_window_s parameter defines how long someone must be idle before downtime starts.

 1800 (30 minutes).